CoreMedia/feedback-hub-adapter-tutorial/predefined_feedback.md

 # Predefined FeedbackItems

 This section shows an overview of existing components for `FeedbackItem`.
-These can be used when implementing an own feedback adapter or provider.
+These can be used when implementing your own feedback adapter or provider.

 ### Score Bar